achall36/RoxvilleRooster.github.io/espionage_game_setting_rules.md

 All agents get a free adge (standard for human characters in Savage Worlds).

+## Starting rank
+The agents have appreciable field experience and start at 25 XP (Seasoned rank).
+Discuss any exceptions to this assumption with the GM well before the session starts.

 ## Languages
 Besides their native tongue, all agents know half their Smarts die in languages.